Karmak23/licorn/docs/extensions/rdiffbackup.en.rst

-.. _extensions.rdiffbackup:
+.. _extensions.rdiffbackup.en:

 ======================
 Rdiff-backup extension
 ======================

-*this is a work in progress.*

 The `Rdiff-backup` extension takes care of backups on external volumes.
+Backups include system specific data (configuration), and all user data (basically, :file:`/home/` contents).

+Currently, backups are not compressed nor encrypted.
+The first backup will need at least 1Gib of free space (for system data), added to your own data volume (the :file:`/home/` contents).

+Backups are incremental, and each increment take only a few space more (this actually depends on the volume of changing data, so this can vary a lot from a system to another).

 Usage
 =====